Skip to main content

 • Military Benefits - Veteran Resource Center 989-774-7991

-You must drop a course before the published drop deadline in Course Search & Registration.
+You must drop a course before the published drop deadline in Course Search and Registration.
 Courses dropped will be removed from your academic history and tuition will be adjusted to reflect a 100% cancelation of tuition charges.

 Individual course withdrawal